SpecFlowOSS/SpecFlow/docs/index.rst

 Let's get started
 ==================

+A detailed step- by- step guide to start with SpecFlow can be found `here <https://docs.specflow.org/projects/getting-started/en/latest/>`_.

 **Start with a new project**

 Learn the basics of SpecFlow and follow our step by step guide to setup SpecFlow and the SpecFlow+ Runner with a new project in Visual Studio.